happypandax/plugins/plugins/EHentai Metadata/readme.md

 # Changelog

+- `0.4.0b`
+    - updated for new EH website design changes

 - `0.3.0b`
     - add a default delay on `https://api.e-hentai.org/` requests, this value can be tweaked in `network.delays` inside your`config.yaml`